mayssn/leSpa/README.md

 If on the other hand, the error does not pertain to user name or password, the error will say "Unkown Error.
 Please contact Mayss" <br />
 <img src="./readme%20photos/login-error.png"  alt="admin log in error" width="600" >

+Once the user is logged in, then the toolbar is extended to feature admin tabs.

 ## Edit the quote.

 <img src="./readme%20photos/editquote.png"  alt="edit quote" width="600" >